drhanko/combined-cycle-power-plant-data-analysis/README.md

 ---

-## 🔷 What the notebook does

-The notebook covers:

-1. Data loading and exploration
-2. Summary statistics and pairplots
-3. Simple linear regression for each predictor
-4. Multiple linear regression
-5. Comparison between simple and multiple regression coefficients
-6. Nonlinear association using cubic regression
-7. Interaction terms in a full regression model
-8. Model improvement using polynomial features
-9. KNN regression with and without standardization
-10. Comparison of KNN and linear regression performance

----
 ## 🧠 Methodology

 This project combines statistical modeling and machine learning approaches to analyze and predict the power output (`PE`).